 And guess what?
 I am providing you with templates to download so you can make your own!
 There is even one for the vertical title pocket I made for the page as well!
 Whoop, whoop!!!

 Now the templates are psd files.
 For the "Mind/Matter template the text has been rasterized and you can use a color overlay to change it to the color of your choice.
 You can also choose your own patterned paper to insert as well.
-Download the template by clicking on the link below:
+Download the "mind/matter" template by visiting my "freebies page."

 The text on the Advantage and Response Card titles has been rasterized as well.
 Again you can use a color overlay to change the color.
 They are 4x6 cards.
 When you print them out, trim them down to measure 3.5x5.5.
 Then mount the title cards to the top of your cardstock.
-Download the templates by clicking on the link below:
+Download the templates by visiting my "freebies page."

 The text on the Advantage and Response Cards themselves has NOT been rasterised (it is the same file for both cards).
 The bold font you see in orange is Helvetica Neue LT 97 Black Condensed Oblique, set at 24pt and 21pt leading.
 The smaller font in gray is Helvetica Neue LT 57 Condensed Oblique, set at 10pt and Auto leading.
 If you do not have this font on your computer, your program will replace it with something else upon opening.
 They are 4x6 cards.
 When you print them out, trim them down to measure 3.75x5.75.
 This size allows the cards to be slipped into the pockets easily.
-Download the template by clicking on the link below:
+Download the template by visiting my "freebies page."

 I placed this page on the right side of my album.
 I needed something for the facing page and wanted it to be motivational.
 So I altered one of the templates that Cathy Zielske provided in her class and did this: